 If I have Elbow Pain, Do I have to Stop My Training?

 Jedd Johnson and I finished our coaching call for Fixing Elbow Pain customers.
 It was great to have people on the line (Hugh, Scott, and others) and to have questions sent in.
 We answered questions for about 70 minutes.

 Here are some of our notes from the call:

 Does your training have to be ultimately pain-free, or is it OK to still have some pain (but not so much)?

 Returning to training usually involves changing the exercises to those that do not produce the pain response.

 You can accomplish this by changing the implement being used or by changing the positioning of your body– kind of like ergonomics.

 These two methods have enabled me to keep training without losing strength and making the injury worse.

 A good example is, instead of doing barbell curls (which, for me, creates a lot of stress in the elbow), I will use an EZ Curl Bar, the kind with the wavy angles in the middle.
 This allows me to train the arms without aggravating the elbows.

 Another thing to keep in mind is I follow the guideline of “attack the weakness” or “attack the injury,” meaning I will stimulate the area using specialized tools like SMR balls, foam rollers, etc., as well as other implements that enable me to focus in on the site that is hurt.
 This helps me keep the healing process going and keep blood flowing into the area.

 For example, I’m doing grip-specific exercises like 2hp, Fatdumbbell lifts, some gripper work, and those with (semi) maximum weights.

 This sounds like a good mix.
 If you keep experimenting, you may be able to find variations of these lifts that cause you no aggravation at all, and you can train even more intensely.
-If not, feel free to stick with the lighter weights and always keep in mind warm-up, stretching post-training, and increasing blood flow into the area.
+Always remember to warm up and stretch after workouts to increase blood flow to the area if you don’t want to stick with lighter weights.